-- 43. For all elections, the Deputy Returning Officer (DRO) will agree the candidates' budget for all positions before the notice of nominations.
-The budget for each position will be the same. - 44.
-Each candidate must submit a budget sheet alongside proof of purchase for each item by the close of the voting period. - 45.
+- 44. The Deputy Returning Officer will agree the budget for each position before the notice of nominations for all elections - 45.
+Each candidate must submit a budget sheet alongside proof of purchase for each item by the close of the voting period - 46.
 Candidates who submit false information or fail to submit a completed budget sheet by the deadline will be considered to be in breach of the elections rules and at the discretion of the RO may be disqualified from the election.